meowmeowxw/lattice-based-attacks/README.md

 # Introduction to Lattice-based Attacks

-In this report I analyzed various attacks on RSA and ECDSA based on lattices.
+In this [report](./lattice_based_attacks.pdf) I analyzed various attacks on RSA and ECDSA based on lattices.

-The attacks implemented in sagemath were the following
+The attacks implemented in sagemath are the following

 | Script | Description|
 | --- | --- |